TOP THINGS TO DO IN RIGA – THE ULTIMATE ITINERARY

 Every backpacker in Europe has that one story of the hostel from hell.
 In Riga, we found ours.
 It’s only fair to mention here our bargain “hostel” turned out to be the worst accommodation of our entire trip.
 In all fairness, we paid £6 a night for a private room so we shouldn’t have been shocked to find a drunk guy asleep in our hallway and our “free” breakfast to be an apple and a cereal bar.

 There were no sockets in the room, the bedding had questionable stains and the “bed” was a plank of wood with 4 wobbly legs nailed in.
 On the plus side, the horrific room was very warm, fantastic location and we slept like babies (partly the hangover from the ferry to blame).
 A definite laugh or cry moment that contributed to my gratefulness that we travel as a twosome.
-For our further travel advice on travelling as a couple read this.

 There are 6 Martina Bakerija cafes dotted over Riga (you can find their locations here).
 We cannot recommend a more perfect way to start your day as they offer traditional pastries, cakes, muffins and breads – nearly all under 1 EURO!

-Martina Bakerija also serve fresh coffee (and free wifi) so it is not only one of the best restaurants in Riga to start your day, but to also stock up on picnic essentials and treats to fuel a full day of exploring.
+Martina Bakerija also serve fresh coffee (and free WiFi) so it is not only one of the best restaurants in Riga to start your day, but to also stock up on picnic essentials and treats to fuel a full day of exploring.
 It is the perfect place to sample the traditional Piragi which are essentially mini sausage rolls stuffed with bacon and onion (instead of sausage.)